-The two full-time sociologists reviewed the assessment procedures from the past and decided to revise them.
 We took a sample of 3 artifacts for each goal and assessed them according to the rubric.
-We reasoned, however, that it made little sense to continue to use the summary rubric, whereby the percentage of artifacts that were judged at least adequate was calculated.
-It made more sense to us to calculate the average score for the artifacts for each learning goal, and split the range into three equal parts: 1.00-2.39 = Nominal (Red); 2.40-3.79 = Adequate (Yellow); 3.80-5.00 = Excellent (Green).
-Using this methodology, the mean score for Learning Goal #1 was 3.00 (Adequate/Yellow), Learning Goal #2 was 5.00 (Excellent/Green), and Learning Goal #3 was 3.67 (Adequate/Yellow).

-The scores are reported above in both formats for continuity's sake.
-Although not strictly comparable to previous years, assessment results show that students continue to perform at the Excellent level for Learning Goal #2, and slipped back down to Adequate for Learning Goals #1 and #3.
+We then calculated the average score for the artifacts for each learning goal, and split the range into three equal parts: 1.00-2.39 = Nominal (Red); 2.40-3.79 = Adequate (Yellow); 3.80-5.00 = Excellent (Green).
+Using this methodology, the mean score for Learning Goal #1 was 4.3 (Excellent/Green), Learning Goal #2 was 3.5 (Adequate/Yellow), and Learning Goal #3 was 3.2 (Adequate/Yellow).
+We also show a five-year trend for the percentage of artifacts receiving at least a 3 (Adequate).
+Assessment results show that students returned to the Excellent level for Learning Goal #1, and slipped back down to Adequate for Learning Goal #2 and, and remained at Adequate for Learning Goal #3.